andrewhao/andrewhao.github.io/_posts/2020-06-23-pm-less-engineering-teams-part-2-the-idea-backlog.md

 The projects that make it out of this cycle get formalized in our roadmap and worked on in upcoming sprints.
 Better yet - all engineers are responsible for the generation of these ideas, so the sense of ownership they feel over their idea is huge.

-*In our next post, we'll discuss how we split up some shared PM responsibilities among team members and got the day-to-day work of executing and strategy development rolling among the team!*
+*In [Part 3]({% post_url 2020-08-05-pm-less-engineering-teams-part-3-the-four-hats %}), we'll discuss how we split up some shared PM responsibilities among team members and got the day-to-day work of executing and strategy development rolling among the team!*